The Ivy Tree: Plot

-Narrator/protagonist Mary Grey, who has come from Canada to the land of her fore-bearers, leans against Hadrian's Wall, near a cliff, when Connor Winslow hostilely accuses her of being his long-lost (second) cousin "Annabel".
+Narrator/protagonist Mary Grey, who has come from Canada to the land of her forebearers, leans against Hadrian's Wall, near a cliff, when Connor Winslow hostilely accuses her of being his long-lost (second) cousin "Annabel".
 Uneasily aware the cliff’s edge, Mary persuades him, with difficulty, that she is not his prodigal relative.
 Astonished at her resemblance, Connor sees an opportunity.

 Days later Connor offers Mary money to impersonate Annabel Winslow at Whitescar, the Northumberland family farm that Connor manages (nod to Josephine Tey’s Brat Farrar).
 Despite running off to the States 8 years earlier and cutting off ties to the family, Annabel remains heir to her grandfather’s estate.
 Connor wants Mary to “reestablish” herself with Annabel’s ailing grandfather, Matthew Winslow, inherit his estate, and then transfer it to him.
 Mary agrees, is coached in the impersonation, and succeeds in convincing the household that she is Annabel.

 The impersonation has two weaknesses.
 One is Mary's fear of horses, which contradicts Annabel's natural horsemanship.
 The second is Connor’s unawareness of the adulterous relationship between Annabel and Adam Forrest, owner of neighboring Forrest Hall.
 Forrest’s intimacy with Annabel now poses a threat to the impersonation.

 Annabel’s younger cousin, Julie, 11 years old at the time of Annabel’s departure, reveals that she knew of Annabel and Adam’s letter exchanges in the hollow of an old ivy tree.
 Adam is now a widower, whose hand has been disfigured in saving his invalid wife’s life in the fire that destroyed Forrest Hall (an echo of Charlotte Bronte’s Jane Eyre).
 Mary braces to control the inevitably awkward first encounter with Adam.
 Anticipating that Adam will be drawn to the rendezvous spot upon learning of Annabel’s return, she makes a late night visit to the ivy tree.
 Staying in the shadows, she tells Adam resolutely that their relationship is years dead.
 Adam persists in asking for a second chance.
 He draws her into the light and declares that she has changed too much to be Annabel, but his attraction to her is apparent.
 Exploiting his ambivalence, Mary persuades him to keep her identity secret as long as no one is hurt.